LP-Duality Theory and the Cores of Games: Discussion

 \section{Discussion}

+Theorem \ref{thm.Hoffman} applies to an LP whose constraint matrix has entries from the set $\{0, 1, -1\}$.
+Among the games studied in this paper, only the max-flow game has entries from the set $\{0, 1, -1\}$; in the assignment game and its generalizations, the entries are from the set $\{0, 1\}$.
+On the other hand, we note that there are several natural problems in combinatorial optimization which have important applications and for which the entries are from set $\{0, 1, -1\}$, e.g., see \cite{Sch-book}.
+We leave the problem of studying their core imputations.

-Our most important open question is to shed light on the origins of core imputations, for the bipartite $b$-matching game and the Hoffman-Kruskal game, which do not correspond to optimal dual solutions.
+An important open question is to shed light on the origins of core imputations, for the bipartite $b$-matching game and the max-flow game, which do not correspond to optimal dual solutions.
 Is there a ``mathematical structure'' that produces them?
-A related question is to determine the complexity of the following question for these two games: Given an imputation for a game, decide if it belongs to the core.
-We believe this question should be co-NP-complete.
-On the other hand, the following question is clearly in P: Given an imputation for a game $I$, decide if it lies in $D(I)$.
+Observe that since testing for membership in the core is co-NP-hard for both these games, see Section \ref{sec.related}, there may not be a mathematically clean answer to this question.

 Shapley and Shubik were able to characterize ``antipodal'' points in the core for the assignment game, see Theorem \ref{thm.extreme}.
-An analogous understanding of the core of the general graph matching games having non-empty core will be desirable.
+An analogous understanding of the core of the concurrent game will be desirable.
 For the assignment game, Demange, Gale and Sotomayor \cite{Demange1986multi} give an auction-based procedure to obtain a core imputation; it turns out to be optimal for the side that proposes, as was the case for the deferred acceptance algorithm of Gale and Shapley \cite{GaleS} for stable matching.
-Is there an analogous procedure for obtaining an imputation in the core of the general graph matching games having non-empty core?
+Is there an analogous procedure for obtaining an imputation in the core of a concurrent game or a $b$-matching game?